Delideer/english-for-designers/04-voice-tone-style/index.md

 ## Style

-I tend to complicate things that aren't complicated at all :D. Thankfully, I keep my communication style as simple as I can.
+I tend to complicate things that aren't complicated at all :D Thankfully, I keep my communication style as simple as I can.